maverickmath/ashuku/README.txt

 -----
 Prints comma-separated data so you can draw a graph.
 Well, originally, ashuku would draw it for you, but matplotlib isn't yet Python3-compatible, so...
-Takes the amount of days to graph as an optional argument, like "graph 23".
+Works like "show".

 show
 ----
 Shows the statistics for the last 2 weeks.
 Takes the amount of days to show as an optional argument, like "show 42".
 You can also specify the attributes you want to show, like "show 42 happiness" or just "show happiness".
+If you put a "-" in front of an attribute, it won't be shown, i.e. "show -happiness" shows everything but happines.

 undo
 ----